Amphetamine addiction signs, symptoms, and treatments

 The National Insititute on Drug Abuse further adds that a 16-week comprehensive behavioral treatment approach such as a Matrix Model may effectively manage methamphetamine and amphetamine abuse.
 The program involves a combination of behavioral therapy, family education, individual counseling, 12-step support, drug testing, and encouragement for non-drug-related activities.

 Using amphetamines is addictive because they are stimulant drugs that can cause brain structural abnormalities, ultimately affecting a person’s ability to stop amphetamine use.
 Amphetamines are a group of synthetic drugs that affect the central nervous system (CNS).

-Amphetamine addiction counseling is necessary when identifying negative emotions associated with amphetamine abuse and developing more functional ways of looking at one’s situation.
+Amphetamine addiction counseling is necessary when the addiction has impaired important aspects of life.
+Counseling is necessary for identifying negative emotions associated with amphetamine abuse and developing more functional ways of looking at one’s situation.

-The symptoms of amphetamine addiction withdrawal include depression, anxiety, crankiness, confusion, severe fatigue, nightmares, an inability to feel pleasure, and intense cravings for amphetamines.
+The symptoms of amphetamine addiction withdrawal include depression, anxiety, crankiness, confusion, severe fatigue, nightmares, an inability to feel pleasure, and intense cravings for amphetamine.

 The difference between amphetamine and methamphetamine addiction is that meth addiction has far more harmful and longer-lasting consequences than amphetamine abuse.
-Although methamphetamine is technically a type of amphetamine due to their similar chemical make-ups, meth is much more potent than amphetamines.
+Although methamphetamine is technically a type of amphetamine due to its similar chemical structure, meth is more potent than amphetamines.

 Methamphetamine is more likely to be illegally consumed, has more dangerous side effects, and increases dopamine levels in the brain at a drastically greater rate compared to other stimulant drugs.